After you’ve decided to buy precious metals, the question now on your mind is “Should I buy gold or silver?” Which metal is a better choice for you?

 The mark up or premium over the spot price of silver is usually more than gold for most products.
 For a detailed explanation as to why this is see: Why is it so expensive to buy silver in New Zealand?
 Therefore some people prefer gold over silver for that reason.

-However when you get down to buying amounts of gold or silver below $2500, then this changes the outcome.
+However when you get down to buying amounts of gold or silver below around $3000, then this changes the outcome.

 Because it takes the refiner roughly the same amount of effort to create a 1 oz gold bar as it does to create a 1/4 ounce bar.
 So percentage wise, the premium above spot increases for these smaller gold bars under the 1 oz size.